Graduated Driver Licensing

 Graduated Driver Licensing requires drivers under age 18 to complete two segments of driver education.

-Level 1 License: After the driver education instructor issues the green Segment One certificate, the teen and parent or legal guardian should go to a Secretary of State branch office immediately to apply for a Level 1 License.
+Level 1 License: After the driver education instructor issues the Segment One certificate, the teen and parent or legal guardian should go to a Secretary of State branch office as soon as possible to apply for a Level 1 License.
 A teen must be at least 14 years, 9 months old to apply.
 A parent or legal guardian must accompany the teen to sign the application.
-The parent or legal guardian must sign the application or the teen driver will not be issued a Level 1 License.
 Signing indicates parental/legal guardian approval for licensing of a minor.
-The Level 1 License is a paper license.
-No photograph will be taken until the Level 2 License is issued.

 The following documentation is required: